Does this test have other names?

 What do my test results mean?

-The normal range for EPO levels can vary from is 3.7 to 36 international units per
+The normal range for EPO levels can vary from 4 to 26 milliunits per liter (mU/mL).

-liter (IU/L).
 Higher-than-normal levels may mean you have anemia.
-In severe cases
+In severe cases of anemia, EPO

 Unusually low levels may be because of polycythemia vera.
 This is a bone marrow disorder